 “I am excited to be a part of the work to help our clients understand the market landscape to ensure that innovative new therapies and potentially life-saving treatments are available to those who need them”

-Maddy completed her BSc Biomedical Sciences degree at The University of Manchester, including an industrial placement year at Boehringer Ingelheim.
-While there, she gained first hand pharmaceutical research and development experience in the Central Nervous System Diseases department investigating the use of genetically encoded optical sensors for recording neuronal activity in the brain.
+Maddy completed her BSc Biomedical sciences degree at the University of Manchester, including an industrial placement year in the Central Nervous System Diseases department at Boehringer Ingelheim.

 “I am excited to use innovative market research tools in order to help patients gain faster access to potentially life-changing drugs and health technologies”

 Jake completed a BSc in Pharmacology and Physiology as well as an MSc in Drug Discovery and Pharma Management at UCL.
-During this time he completed literature reviews on Parkinson’s Disease and market analysis of SGLT2 inhibitors with a keen interest in Jardiance.
+During this time he completed literature reviews on Parkinson’s Disease and a market analysis of SGLT2 inhibitors with a keen interest in Jardiance.
 Understanding how segments within the global pharmaceutical market interact has always been of interest to Jake, leading him to a career in market access.

 “I believe that as medicines become more innovative, newer market access strategies are required.
 I look forward to using my experience to help patients gain access to life-changing therapies.”